Exact Logit-Based Product Design: Heuristic based on geometric mean maximization

-where the first step follows by the arithmetic-geometric mean inequality and the second step by the definition of $Z^*_{AM}$ as the optimal objective value of \eqref{prob:SOCPD_abstract}. \Halmos \end{proofvvm} Thus, by solving problem~\eqref{prob:GM_abstract}, we obtain a lower bound on problem~\eqref{prob:SOCPD_abstract}; by evaluating the objective value of the optimal solution of \eqref{prob:GM_abstract} within problem~\eqref{prob:SOCPD_abstract}, we obtain an even stronger lower bound.
+This formulation is interesting to consider because it provides a lower bound on the optimal value of problem~\eqref{prob:SOCPD_abstract}; the following simple result, which is based on the arithmetic-geometric mean inequality and is stated without proof, formalizes this. \begin{proposition} Let $Z^*_{AM}$ and $Z^*_{GM}$ be the optimal objective values of problems~\eqref{prob:SOCPD_abstract} and \eqref{prob:GM_abstract}, respectively.
+Then $Z^*_{AM} \geq Z^*_{GM}$. \end{proposition} Thus, by solving problem~\eqref{prob:GM_abstract}, we obtain a lower bound on problem~\eqref{prob:SOCPD_abstract}; by evaluating the objective value of the optimal solution of \eqref{prob:GM_abstract} within problem~\eqref{prob:SOCPD_abstract}, we obtain an even stronger lower bound.
 The solution of the geometric mean problem~\eqref{prob:GM_abstract} can be used as an approximate solution of the arithmetic mean problem~\eqref{prob:SOCPD_abstract}.

 We can further analyze the approximation quality of the solution of problem~\eqref{prob:GM_abstract} with regard to the original problem.
-With a slight abuse of notation, let us use $\xb = (x_1,\dots, x_K)$ to denote the vector of purchase probabilities for the $K$ different customer types, and let us use $\xb(\ab)$ to denote the vector of purchase probabilities for a given product $\ab \in \Acal$:
+Let us use $\xb = (x_1,\dots, x_K)$ to denote the vector of purchase probabilities for the $K$ different customer types, and let us use $\xb(\ab)$ to denote the vector of purchase probabilities for a given product $\ab \in \Acal$:

 Let us also use $\Xcal$ be the set of achievable customer choice probabilities, given by

 Given a vector of choice probabilities $\xb$, we use the function $f: \Xcal \to \mathbb{R}$ to denote the weighted arithmetic mean of $\xb$, with the weights $\lambdab = (\lambda_1,\dots, \lambda_K)$: